mozilla/open-innovation-curriculum/personal-leadership/content.md

 * How many would be interested in running this workshop for others?

 Call to action here is to emphasis wha we learned about ourselves, and how being aware of tendencies, and those of others we can work better, together as a decision we make every day to make leadership an inside job that benefits our teams.

+> <i class="fa fa-magic"></i> Let your group know that this workshop is available for them to run for emerging leaders in their area!

 Image [CC BY-NC-SA 2.0](https://creativecommons.org/licenses/by-nc-sa/2.0/) by [christosbacharakis](https://www.flickr.com/photos/christosbacharakis/)